 Sending html email using normal non-smtp PHP email system

-In fact, if you have set any IPN settings on the PayPal site, they will be overridden by the settings sent from PHPKeyCode.
+If you have set any IPN settings on the PayPal site, they will be overridden by the settings sent from PHPKeyCode.

 Make a new file on your web site called info.php, containing the following text, and call it from your browser: